 3. Keep Referrers in the Loop

-Employees want and deserve to know what happens after they refer someone.
+Employees want and deserve to know what happens after they refer candidates.
 One of the best employee referral program ideas is establishing a way for employees to see where their referrals are in the hiring process.

 This is especially important if a referral program uses staggered rewards for different stages of the hiring process.
 Being able to see what rewards they have accrued, and could accrue in the future, is exciting.
-You can also give people points for successful referrals, encouraging them to continue to find quality candidates in their networks.
+You can also give people points for successful referrals, encouraging them to continue to find quality referred candidates in their networks.
 People love games and friendly competitions, and having a centralized hub to track results adds an element of fun.

 4. Recognize Employees for Their Referral Efforts